Titles and Roles

 - Research Program

-Erica Werner, PhD, is Assistant Professor in the Department of Radiation Oncology at Emory University School of Medicine.
-Dr. Werner is a member of the Cancer Genetics and Epigenetics research program at Winship Cancer Institute.
+Erica Werner, PhD, is Assistant Research Professor in the Department of Cell Biology at Emory University School of Medicine.
+Dr. Werner is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

 Dr. Werner arrived at Emory in 2000 to work in cell adhesion, vesicular traffic and signal transduction related projects in the Department of Cell Biology.
 In 2011, she joined the Doetsch Lab to work on the stress response induced by DNA damage in mammalian cells.
 She is also involved in studies related to transcriptional mutagenesis in mammalian cells.
 In 2017, she joined the Yu Lab.